arguelle/VTOL-at-UNLV/Build-Log.md

 ## PX4 Configuration
 * This section will go over what parameters have been modified on this build and why.
 More information is available [here](https://docs.px4.io/main/en/config/actuators.html)
 ## Actuator Outputs
 1. Within the "Actuator Outputs" plane assign which actuator corresponds to which output on the flight controller.
-Refering back to the wiring assignment shows that M1 is paired with the front left motor or Motor 1, M2 to the front right motor or Motor 2, M3 to the rear motor or Motor 3, and so on.
+Referring back to the wiring assignment shows that M1 is paired with the front left motor or Motor 1, M2 to the front right motor or Motor 2, M3 to the rear motor or Motor 3, and so on.
 ### MC Motors
 1. Starting from the geometry section of the actuators menu, set the value to 3.
 2. The X position indicates how far forward or backward the motor is from the center of gravity, forward being positive and backward being negative.
 Conversely, the Y position indicates how far left or right the motor is in regards to the center of gravity, with left being negative and right being positive.
 3. Declare which motor is being tilted by which servo.
 This can be modified by the drop-down menu following the X and Y position.
-4. Changing the direction CCW will indicate in what direction the motors are spinning.
+4. Changing the direction of CCW will indicate in what direction the motors are spinning.
 By default, it will indicate counterclockwise with respect to the FRD coordinate system around PX4FMU's Z axis or Yaw axis.
 For more information on the FRD coordinate system see the [PX4 Terminology page](https://docs.px4.io/main/en/contribute/notation.html)
 ![image](https://github.com/arguelle/VTOL-at-UNLV/assets/117425577/b9510f60-84d5-42b6-80e2-de7e818d7d62)

 ### Control Surfaces
    * The VTOL uses two control surfaces which include a single-channel aileron and an elevator.
-We are using a single channel aileron due to the limited number of output channels on the flight controller.
+We are using a single-channel aileron due to the limited number of output channels on the flight controller.
 1. The number of control surfaces can be modified by using the drop-down menu labeled "Control Surfaces".
 2. If you look at the "Actuator Outputs" section you can see how the servos correspond to the flight controller's outputs.